Sequential Ensemble Transform for Bayesian Inverse Problems: Conclusions

 \section{Conclusions}

 \seclab{conclusions} We have introduced the SET method, an optimal-transport based approach for performing inference in high-dimensional Bayesian inverse problems.
 The SET methodology is, under mild assumptions, provably consistent in the large-particle regime.
 Our numerical simulations indicate that, in complex high-dimensional scenarios such as PDE-constrained Bayesian inverse problems where it is typically difficult to design efficient Markov mutation kernels, the SET method performs favourably when compared to other particle-based approaches such as modern adaptive SMC methodologies.
+Our numerical results indicate that the SET method, by relying on transportation methods instead of a resampling scheme, is less affected than SMC by particles degeneracy and is able to better exploit the particles system to adapt the mutation kernels.
+Although our theoretical results provide consistency guarantees, they do not quantify nor explain the empirical gains observed when comparing the SET to standard SMC approaches.

-{\bf Acknowledgement:} Myers and Bui-Thanh are partially supported by the Department of Energy (grant DE-SC0018147), the National Science Foundation (grants NSF-DMS1620352, Early Career NSF-OAC1808576, and NSF-OAC1750863), and the Defense Threat Reduction Agency (grant HDTRA1-18-1-0020).
-Myers thanks Nick Alger for many useful discussions on Bayesian inverse problems.
+{\bf Acknowledgement:} AM and TBT are partially supported by the Department of Energy (grant DE-SC0018147), the National Science Foundation (grants NSF-DMS1620352, Early Career NSF-OAC1808576, and NSF-OAC1750863), the Defense Threat Reduction Agency (grant HDTRA1-18-1-0020), and a 2018 ConTex award.
+AM thanks Nick Alger for many useful discussions on Bayesian inverse problems.
 AHT acknowledges support from a National University of Singapore (NUS) Young Investigator Award Grant (R-155-000-180-133) and a Singapore Ministry of Education Academic Research Funds Tier 2 (MOE2016-T2-2-135).